andreasblendorio/user_api/README.md

 ## Overview

 This draft is a simple RESTful API built using Python Flask and SQLAlchemy to interact with a MySQL database.
 As such, the API provides basic CRUD (Create, Read, Update, Delete) operations to manage user data stored in the database.

+> [!NOTE]
-It also includes Swagger documentation using OpenAPI to facilitate understanding and testing of the API endpoints.
+> It also includes Swagger documentation using OpenAPI to facilitate understanding and testing of the API endpoints.

 ## Requirements